 Serama chickens are also much quieter than the common chicken.
 The females make less noise than other hens.
 The males are also more docile than the average rooster and have a soft, nearly squeaky crow that is much less disruptive than the more familiar crow of an average rooster.

-Roosters of the Serama breed can sometimes become aggressive when housed with other roosters, so it is best to keep them by themselves or with hens alone.
+Roosters of the Serama breed can sometimes become aggressive when housed with other roosters, so it is best to house them with hens only.

 Serama Chicken Egg Laying